BuiNgocHai/youtube-8m/feature_extractor/README.md

     python extract_tfrecords_main.py --input_videos_csv /path/to/vid_dataset.csv \
         --output_tfrecords_file /path/to/output.tfrecord

+Run on multiple threads if your data set is large:

+    python extract_tfrecords_main.py --input_videos_csv /path/to/vid_dataset.csv \
+        --output_tfrecords_file /path/to/output.tfrecord --video_of_thread=10

 Now, you can use the output file for training and/or inference using our starter code.